libretro/docs/docs/guides/install-ludo.md

 ### How is Ludo similar to RetroArch?

 As RetroArch, Ludo is a libretro frontend, so the way of communicating with the emulators is the same.
-Same cores, similar UI patterns, joypad driven UI, same game thumbnails, mostly the same game database, same terminology.
+Same cores, similar UI patterns, gamepad driven UI, same game thumbnails, mostly the same game database, same terminology.
 I think we can also say same developers, as I am an important contributor of the libretro team, and all the people who provided me with help are also member of the libretro community.
 It definitely shares the same values.

 ### Why not implementing Ludo as a menu driver in RetroArch?